mozilla/ecosystem-platform/docs/team-process/development-process.md

 ---
-title: Development Process
+title: Planning and Development
 ---

 We develop and deploy on a two-week cycle.
-Every other Thursday we cut a release "Train" (ie. a Sprint) that goes through [deployment to stage and into production](release-process).
+Every other Wednesday we cut a release "Train" (ie. a Sprint) that goes through [deployment to stage and into production](release-process).

 ## Our weekly process